Vaishalichandnani/Vaishalichandnani/README.md

 - 👋 Hi, I’m @Vaishalichandnani
-- 👀 I’m interested in Python, SQL, PowerBi, Data Analytics, Data Science
+- 👀 I’m interested in Python, SQL, PowerBi, Data Analytics
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning New Skills
 - 💞️ I’m looking to collaborate on Here
 - 📫 How to reach me - Email me on vaishalichandnani27@gmail.com